hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 ---
 layout: post
-title:      "JavaScript ES6+ Symbols"
+title:      "A Brief Overview of JavaScript's New Primitive Type: Symbol"
 date:       2019-2-24 012:08:15 -0500
 permalink:  javascript_symbol
 ---

 In the last post, we learned that we can access the index of an array in the modern `for...of` loop by using the `entries()` iterator which implements a method of the new primitive type Symbol.
-You are probably familiar with the older primitive types: undefined, null, boolean, Number, String, and Object.
+You are probably familiar with the older primitive types: undefined, null, Boolean, Number, String, and Object.
 Symbol is a **new** primitive type!
 What can Symbols be used for?

 1. to define properties for objects for iteration
 2. to define a global registry of objects